Links

 File generators

-File generators are invoked by actions to create new files, using options provided by the action, and handing the resulting file back to the action for further use.
-In this way, tasks can make choices about what files to generate, and what to do with the results.
+File generators are invoked by to create new files, using options provided by the action, and handing the resulting file back to the action for further use.
+In this way, can make choices about what files to generate, and what to do with the results.

 File generator